 However, things happen and vehicles do break down (even modern ones).
 We have spare vehicles traveling with the convoy just so a breakdown becomes part of the adventure and not something that would cause a delay or result in guests missing anything.
 If something does happen during the desert safari, enjoy the adventures as many generations before you have done (see the picture below taken in Al Ain in 1958).

 WILL MY DESERT SAFARI BE CANCELLED IF THERE IS BAD WEATHER?

 Our camp is located approximately halfway between the cities of Dubai and Al Ain.
 Dubai experiences a coastal weather system that is usually associated with high winds and rain around 5-7 days per year.
-Al Ain is at the base on a mountain-range and is subject to higher of concentrations rainfall.
+Al-Ain is at the base of a mountain range and is subject to higher concentrations of rainfall.

 Our camp is located between the two weather systems and does not usually enjoy rainfall as high as either centre.
 It is due to this lack of rain that there are fewer trees and plants in the desert than in either city.
 So, if you see a weather report for rain and storms in Dubai, quite often the sun is shining with vivid blue skies at our camp.
 Please check with us before changing your plans.
 If the tour is not able to operate due to inclement weather, compensation will be automatically offered.